 10) What are the next steps in the Schedule Analysis Project?

 In March 2019, CBITD received a final Schedule/Fleet Analysis report from KPFF.
 Among other things, the report includes revised proposed alternative schedules which incorporate much of the additional feedback received on the initial drafts.
 Since that time, CBITD has been collecting public feedback on the proposal.
 This feedback has been overwhelmingly positive.
-Still, in advance of any Board vote on the schedules, CBITD will hold public meetings July 29th – July 31st to provide further opportunity for the public to comment and hold an additional meeting of the SAC to review the proposal and feedback.
+Still, the Board voted down the revised alternative Peaks Island schedule at their September 2019 meeting.
+Additionally, they postponed a vote on the Down Bay schedule until their October 2019 meeting.
 Notice of all public meetings is sent out to the CBITD email newsletter list and posted on the CBITD website.

 11) How will I know that new schedules are going into effect?

-A vote of the Board is required for final approval and has not been scheduled at this time.
-The current 2018-2019 schedules will likely remain in effect through the end of 2019.
-CBITD will post notice of any change in the schedule in the terminal, on the CBITD website as well as in the CBITD email newsletter well in advance of any changes going into effect.
+A vote of the Board is required for final approval.
+The current 2018-2019 schedules for Down Bay service will remain in effect at least through the end of 2019.
+CBITD would post notice of any change in the schedule in the terminal, on the CBITD website as well as in the CBITD email newsletter well in advance of any changes going into effect.

 12) What is the best way to share my feedback?